KunaiGC/KunaiGC/README.md

 ## Installation

-* the QSB is pretty straight forward and you only need to solder a few given spots.
+* The QSB is pretty straight forward and you only need to solder a few given spots.
 Make sure to check [**the solder guide**](https://github.com/KunaiGC/KunaiGC/wiki/Installation)

+## Update the KunaiGC
+* To update the internal swiss version and the KunaiGC firmware please follow the [KunaiUpdater guide](https://github.com/KunaiGC/KunaiGC/wiki/Update-the-KunaiGC)

 ## You want to support our development?